-Key corporate risks are reviewed quarterly by the Divisional and Departmental Management Teams, Executive Leadership Team and General Purposes and Audit Committee (GPAC).
-This has been strengthened in 2020/21 with the agreement that risk management 'deep dives' on individual risks (attended by Cabinet Members to discuss mitigation actions) will take place at GPAC in addition to a monthly review of corporate 'red' risks by ELT.
+Key corporate risks are reviewed quarterly by the Divisional and Departmental Management Teams, ELT and GPAC.
+This has been strengthened in 2020/21 with the agreement that risk management 'deep dives' on individual risks (attended by Cabinet Members to discuss mitigation actions) will take place at the GPAC in addition to a monthly review of corporate 'red' risks by ELT.